wp-plugins/imagemapper/readme.txt

 1. Click the image map you want to insert into the post.

 == Changelog ==

+= 1.2.2 =
+* Bug fixes
+* Added new popup layout.
+Can be enabled/disabled from Imagemap Settings.
+Mainly an alternative option if the old layout doesn't work well.

 = 1.2.1 =
 * Fluid width popup window.